The following comprise the Scriptural beliefs of Crossroads Baptist church and its members.

 We believe that all believers should walk in such a manner as not to bring reproach upon our Lord and Savior and that separation from worldly pleasures and practices is commanded of God.
 (Rom 12:1-2; Rom 14:13; II Cor 6:14-7:1; I John 2:15-17.)

-(J) The Second Coming of Christ.
+The Rapture of the Church and the Second Coming of Christ.

-(K) The Eternal State.
+The Eternal State.

 1. We believe in the bodily resurrection of all men, the saved to eternal life, and the unsaved to judgment and everlasting punishment.
 (Matt.
 25:46; John 5:28, 29; 11:25-26; Rev. 20:5-6, 12-13)